bjth/database-migrator/README.md

 **Assumptions:**
 *   Kubernetes cluster (like AKS) is available.
-*   The `migrator-runner` Docker image is pushed to a container registry accessible by the cluster (e.g., ACR or Docker Hub).
+*   The `bthdev/db-migration-runner` Docker image is available on Docker Hub (or another accessible registry).
 *   Database connection string is stored in a K8s secret named `db-credentials` with key `connectionString`.
 *   Migrations (DLLs/SQL files) are in a Git repository.